 However, there is no guarantee that your reps can find these different content assets in your Google Drive folders.
 To discover and use your collateral, your reps must know where to look for it or know how to search for it.

-Google Drive cannot provide insights into what types of content your sales teams need.
+Unlike many other sales content management solutions, Google Drive cannot provide insights into what types of content your sales teams need.
 It is hard to build new content or update existing collateral if you don’t know what your reps are (not) finding or sharing in Google Drive.

 #2 – Your reps don’t use your latest content